nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 ## Problems containing confidential items

-Where a Problem is marked as confidential it will (as per the structured requirements on confidentially) not be included returned data and the Confidential Items warning message will be included in the `List` containing the query response.
+Where a Problem is marked as confidential it will (as per the structured requirements on confidentially) not be included in returned data and the Confidential Items warning message will be included in the `List` containing the query response.

 Where a Problem is not marked as confidential but includes items that are marked as confidential or are considered sensitive, the following information is returned:
-* The Problem will be included in the response as normal
+* the Problem will be included in the response as normal
-* The confidential item(s) will NOT be included in the response
+* the confidential item(s) will NOT be included in the response
-* There will be NO reference to the confidential item(s) in the `ProblemHeader (Condition)` profile.
+* there will be NO reference to the confidential item(s) in the `ProblemHeader (Condition)` profile
-* The Confidential Items warning message will be included in the `List` containing the query response.
+* the Confidential Items warning message will be included in the `List` containing the query response

-In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which Problems(s) they were removed from.
+In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which Problems(s) they were removed.

 ## Using the `List` resource for problem queries